Skip to main content

 Rule of thumb

-• use plain JSON Schema when you already have it
+• use JSON Schema if you already have schemas